-Should you require information about the panel or any item listed on the agenda, please contact Council's City Development department on 4645 4575 between 8.30am and 4.30pm.
+Should you require information about the panel or any item listed on the agenda, please contact Council's City Development Division on 4645 4575 between 8.30 am and 4.30pm.

-The following reports are referred to the Local Planning Panel Panel for its consideration and recommendation.
+The following reports are referred to the Local Planning Panel for its consideration and recommendation.